 Similarly, the Googlers write that after Deep Blue’s victory “a virtuous cycle of computer aided-intelligence emerges: Computers push humans to get even better, and humans then program even smarter computers.
 This is clearly happening in chess; why not in other pursuits?”

 Computer assisted human excellence is occurring all around us, and the practice of law is no exception.
 Simply put, proper use of technology makes better lawyers.
 Technology permits lawyers to save time, become more productive and learn things about cases that might not have been readily apparent using human faculties alone.
 Additionally, using technology might even make law practices more profitable.
-As Jim Calloway, the Director of the Oklahoma Bar Association Management Assistance Program, notes in an article on alternative legal billing “[t]he whole point of technology is to do things faster and more easily” which frees up time to dedicate to other matters for which attorneys can also charge.

 There are many uses for legal technology including law practice management and automation, legal document creation, cloud storage, collaboration platforms and information governance.
 But, one of the most frequent uses of technology in legal practice is for electronic discovery (e-discovery).
 The amount of information involved in modern litigation is often so large that it is impossible for humans alone to process it without the use of e-discovery software.
 However, proper use of e-discovery technology does not only facilitate efficient review of information, it also affords a more efficient means for lawyers to learn about their cases.
 As detailed in a prior post about uses for e-discovery software other than document review, lawyers taking advantage e-discovery software analytics are like chess players using computers in freestyle chess tournaments: lawyer + technology + good process will trump a lawyer without technology almost every time.